 The Masonic Lodge on The Mall in Sligo Town.

 The impressive Masonic Lodge Hall perched up on the top of The Mall, has a great view over Sligo Town.
 It’s a detached 2 storey redbrick built between 1890 and 1900, it features a Belvedere tower above the entrance.
-According to Wiki, “A belvedere (from Italian for “fair view”) is an architectural structure sited to take advantage of a fine or scenic view.
+“A belvedere (from Italian for “fair view”) is an architectural structure sited to take advantage of a fine or scenic view.
 A Belvedere may be built in the upper part of a building so as to command said view. ”

 Calry Parish Church, The Mall, Sligo